MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-overview.md

 # Migrating from Azure Synapse Spark to Fabric

 Before you begin your migration, you should verify that [Fabric Data Engineering](data-engineering-overview.md) is the best solution for your workload.
-Fabric Data Engineering supports Lakehouse, Notebook, Environment, Spark Job Definition (SJD) and Data Pipeline items, including different runtime and Spark capabilities support.
+Fabric Data Engineering supports [lakehouse](lakehouse-overview.md), [notebook](how-to-use-notebook.md), [environment](NEEDLINK), [Spark job definition (SJD)](spark-job-definition) and [data pipeline](../data-factory/data-factory-overview.md) items, including different runtime and Spark capabilities support.

 ## Key considerations